Save money with Rush ACLS

 When you get a course, you will also automatically get the following (no additional fees).

-- Free FEDEX next-day shipping
+- Free FEDEX next-day shipping, if requested

 - Maximum of 3 online exam retake opportunities

 - Hard copy of BLS, ACLS or PALS certificate

 - 30-day satisfaction guarantee with a full refund available

 You will also have access to a personal “customer workroom” where you’ll be able to go through the course material at your own pace.
 In the customer workroom is also where you will take the exams, download your online provider eCard(s), keep track of past certifications, change your account information and more.

 Based on AHA guidelines

 The whole team at Rush ACLS is committed to be always updated when it comes to the latest emergency medical practices.
 Our ACLS, PALS & BLS courses follow 2020 American Heart Association guidelines for CPR and ECC.
 Our online classes are based on the latest AHA guidelines and are updated regularly.

 Study online or print